fluxcd/flux/.github/PULL_REQUEST_TEMPLATE.md

  - regular changelog: https://github.com/weaveworks/flux/blob/master/CHANGELOG.md or
  - helm operator changelog: https://github.com/weaveworks/flux/blob/master/CHANGELOG-helmop.md

+In your PR, just add a short description of your change with a link to the relevant discussion.
+(You can find CHANGELOG.md and CHANGELOG-helmop.md in the top-level directory.)

 Particularly for ground-breaking changes and new features, it's important to make users and developers aware of what's changing and where those changes were documented or discussed.